gorv005/Assignment/README.md

 - **Room Database**: Used for storing and managing cart data locally.
 - **Retrofit**: Utilized for making API calls to retrieve product information.
 - **Dagger Hilt**: Dependency injection framework used for managing dependencies in the application.
+- **Modularisation**: organizing a codebase into loosely coupled and self contained parts.

 ## Usage